-Adrian Brizuela is the Associate Director of Market Analytics at CoStar and Homes.com, where he delivers commercial and residential real estate insights across the Chicago metropolitan area.
-With more than eight years of experience in real estate con...
+Adrian Brizuela is the Associate Director of Market Analytics at CoStar and Homes.com, providing commercial and residential real estate market analysis for the Chicago metropolitan area.
+With more than eight years of experience in real estate consult...

-Adrian Brizuela is the Associate Director of Market Analytics at CoStar and Homes.com, where he delivers commercial and residential real estate insights across the Chicago metropolitan area.
-With more than eight years of experience in real estate consulting and analytics, Adrian brings deep expertise in market fundamentals, development feasibility, and regional dynamics.
-On the residential side, he provides insights into home prices, inventory levels, and rental conditions.
+Adrian Brizuela is the Associate Director of Market Analytics at CoStar and Homes.com, providing commercial and residential real estate market analysis for the Chicago metropolitan area.
+With more than eight years of experience in real estate consulting and analytics, Adrian specializes in housing market trends, commercial real estate fundamentals, development feasibility, and submarket‑level dynamics.
+His residential research focuses on home prices, inventory levels, rental market conditions, and supply‑demand performance across Chicago and its suburbs.
+Adrian has been quoted in Crain’s Chicago Business, and his analysis has been featured in Bloomberg, Fox News, MSN, and the Chicago Tribune.

 Prior to joining CoStar, Adrian worked at JLL Capital Markets, supporting research initiatives for multifamily investment sales and debt advisory teams.
-His earlier experience includes conducting market and feasibility studies for prospective housing developments and serving as an economic developer with the City of Chicago.
-Adrian holds a master’s degree in economic development from the University of Illinois at Chicago.
+His earlier experience includes conducting market and feasibility studies for new housing developments and serving as an economic developer with the City of Chicago.
+Adrian holds a master’s degree in economic development from the University of Illinois in Chicago.

 Demolitions now play a central role in Chicago’s effort to stabilize a struggling office market, particularly across the suburbs where large, outdated campuses have seen demand fall the most.